alafnan/alafnan.github.io/_posts/2015-01-6-example-content.md

 <h1 style="font-size:1em; color:#000000; margin-top: 2rem; margin-bottom: 1rem;">Top 5 busiest Stations in New York (May-2019):</h1>

 <div style="margin-bottom: 1.2rem; padding: 1rem;   color: #000000;   background-color: #F3E0BE; font-family: Arial, Helvetica, sans-serif; font-size:0.8em;" >
-  <p style="text-align: justify; text-justify: inter-word;"> The figure shown bellow illistrates Top 5 busiest Stations in New York (May-2019) so we can <strong style="color:Maroon";>Narrow down our search and easy for the C0AB8EC0AB8Ecompany to place thier teams at these five stations ONLY</strong>.
-We can notice that during the <strong style="Maroon;">WEEK</strong> days the stations are packed with visitors compared to weekend days</p>
+  <p style="text-align: justify; text-justify: inter-word;"> The figure shown bellow illistrates Top 5 busiest Stations in New York (May-2019) so we can <strong style="color:Maroon;">Narrow down our search and easy for the company to place thier teams at these five stations ONLY</strong>.
+We can notice that during the <strong style="color:Maroon;">WEEK</strong> days the stations are packed with visitors compared to weekend days</p>
 </div>
 ![Top five stations]({{ site.url }}/images/Top 5.png)